fotisolgr/ansible-geo/README.md

 - Reduced latency for distributed teams
 - Read-only secondary instances that can serve Git operations

-## Which Playbook Should I Use?

-### For Existing GitLab Installations (RECOMMENDED FOR MOST USERS)

-**Use `configure-existing-geo.yml`** if:
-- GitLab is already installed on both servers
+This playbook is designed for **existing GitLab installations**.
+It will:
+- Configure Geo on your current primary server (with data/repositories)
-- Your primary has data/repositories you want to replicate
+- Set up a secondary server to replicate from the primary
-- You want to enable Geo without reinstalling GitLab

-**This is the safest option for production environments.**

-### For Fresh Installations

-**Use `site.yml`** if:
-- You're installing GitLab from scratch
-- Servers don't have GitLab installed yet
-- You want a complete fresh setup
+- NOT reinstall GitLab or disrupt your existing setup

 ## Prerequisites